Pat-Brennan/shell-spells/README.md

 ## Shell Spells 🐢🧙‍♂️

-### A living directory of Powershell scripts that I have found useful 🔮
+### A living directory of PowerShell scripts that I have found useful 🔮